 The Rotary Calgary Concerto Competition is a chance for Calgary’s talented young musicians to show off their skill.
 The annual competition, held in February, is open to all piano and instrumental students under the age of 18 who are studying with a music teacher in Calgary.
 Each participant is required to play—from memory—the first movement of a concerto.
 Through the competition, the winners are selected by an impartial jury to perform with the Calgary Civic Symphony.

 The RC3 Concerto concert showcases the winners of the competition, giving them invaluable experience of rehearsing and performing with an orchestra.
 This experience helps prepare them for competing at the National and International levels where performing with an orchestra is mandatory.
 A volunteer Board of Directors organizes the Rotary Calgary Concerto Competition which is a registered non-profit society.

 For more information, visit the Rotary Calgary Concerto Competition website: www.rotaryc3.com.

 Step 1 Read the rules

 Step 2 Pay your fee (enter the participant’s name then click on the “Buy Now” button.
 This way we will know which participant has paid)

 Step 3 Fill in the application form

-Step 4 Book your coaching session
+Step 4 Book your coaching session (coming soon)

 The 2018 RC3 competition has come to an end.
 What a year!
 Our incredible winners and runners-up are listed below.
 The winners will perform with the Calgary Civic Symphony during the Rising Stars concert on Sunday, June 10th at 2:30 pm in the Jack Singer Concert Hall at Arts Commons.